 Toppings can range from all things Christmassy like gingerbread men and candy canes to the all-time classic like chocolate flakes, marshmallows and whipped cream.

-When setting up your hot chocolate station, consider how many people are attending, that way you can check you have the number of mugs that are needed for your station.
-If you don’t have enough, people can either bring their own mug or you can buy some affordable mugs from your local supermarket or homewares store.
+When setting up your hot chocolate station, consider how many people are attending, that way you can check you have the number of hot chocolate mugs that are needed for your station.
+If you don’t have enough, people can either bring their own mug.

 Hot Chocolate Bar Tips and Tricks

-You can have this hot chocolate station ready and available whenever you want around Christmastime, as it can be something that helps get the guests into that Christmas spirit!
+You can have this hot chocolate bar ready and available whenever you want around Christmastime, as it can be something that helps get the guests into that Christmas spirit!

 Hot Chocolate Bar